Examples of measures with trivial left and non-trivial right random walk tail boundary: Introduction

 \begin{theor} Let $G$ be a countable group.
-There is a non-degenerate probability measure $\nu$ on $G$ with trivial left and non-trivial right random walk tail boundaries iff $G$ is amenable and has a non-trivial ICC factor-group. \end{theor}
+There is a non-degenerate probability measure $\nu$ on $G$ with trivial left and non-trivial right random walk tail boundaries iff $G$ is amenable and has a non-trivial ICC factor-group.
+Moreover, the action of maximal ICC factor on the boundary is essentially free. \end{theor} In the process, we also characterize rather explicitly the boundary for our example in the manner of \cite{ErKa19}.

 We remind that a group is called an ICC (short for infinite conjugacy classes) if conjugacy class of each nontrivial element of the group is non-trivial.
-Note that a finitely-generated group lacks an ICC factor exactly when it is virtually-nilpotent (=has polynomial growth, due to the famous Gromov theorem), see \cite{DuM56}, \cite{M56}.
+Note that a finitely-generated group lacks a non-trivial ICC factor exactly when it is virtually-nilpotent (=has polynomial growth, due to the famous Gromov theorem), see \cite{DuM56}, \cite{M56}.

-We note that using more subtle techniques from \cite{ErKa19}, one can prove that the boundary is not only non-trivial, but the action of any ICC factor-group on the corresponding factor-boundary could be made to be essentially free.
-In this note we only show that the boundary is non-trivial.

 It is well known that amenable groups and only them admit non-degenerate Liouville measures, see Theorems 4.2 and 4.3 from \cite{KaVe83}).
 It is also well known that all measures on groups without ICC factors are Liouville, see \cite{Ja}, a self-contained proof could be also found in the second preprint version of \cite{Feta19}.
 Thus examples of Kaimanovich type are possible only for amenable groups with non-trivial ICC factors.
-In the sequel we will show that for every such group there is a measure of full support with non-trivial left and trivial right random walk boundary.
+In the sequel we will show that for every such group there is a measure of full support with non-trivial right and trivial left random walk boundary.
 Our construction is based on that of the breakthrough paper \cite{Feta19} of Frish, Hartman, Tamuz and Vahidi Ferdowsi, where a non-Liouville measure was constructed for every group with an ICC factor, combined with the classic construction of a Liouville measure for every amenable group by Kaimanovich and Vershik \cite{KaVe83} and Rosenblatt \cite{Ro81}, although in the proof of non-triviality of boundary we employ the approach similar to that of Ershler and Kaimanovich \cite{ErKa19}.

+An interesting consequence of the present result is an explicit construction of a mean on a countable group that is right-invariant but not left-invariant.
+It was shown by Paterson \cite{Pat79}, that for countable groups such examples are possible exactly for FC-groups (i.e. groups where each element has finite conjugacy class).
+For a countable group $G$ consider the space $l^{\infty}(G)$, we endow it with the R-representation of $G$ by